About the Springboard Programme

 YAC Season 2 (Oct '20 - Jan'21)

-Due to COVID-19, Youth Action Challenge (YAC) Season 2 was held fully digitally.
-Just as Season 1, YAC Season 2 was an amazing opportunity for youth to turn their ideas into reality - through curated workshops and guidance from experienced industry professionals.
-The themes for the season were: Mental Well-being, Support for Vulnerable Communities, Jobs & Future of Work, and Environment & Sustainability.
-This Season, early-stage youth-led enterprises were also invited to join.
+Due to COVID-19, the YAC S2 was held fully digitally.
+This Season empowered 50 youth teams in the thematic areas of Mental Well-being, Support for Vulnerable Communities, Jobs & Future of Work, and Environment & Sustainability.
+From this Season onwards, early-stage youth-led enterprises were also invited to join.

 YAC Season 3 (Oct '21 - Jan'22)

-The YAC Season went from Oct 2021 till Jan 2022.
-During this Season, close to 200 youth from 50 teams got the opportunity to learn about the landscape, pick up useful tools and frameworks to help them ideate and evaluate potential ideas, as well as be provided with key resources, networks, and up to $50,000 in grants to implement their ideas.
+During this Season, 75 teams got the opportunity to learn about the landscape, pick up useful tools and frameworks to help them ideate and evaluate potential ideas, as well as be provided with key resources, networks, and up to $50,000 in grants to implement their ideas.

 To find out more about YAC Season 3 and their journey click here.